'Be anxious for nothing..." ~Philippians 4:6

 Since then, we've brainstormed, written, studied, laughed, fussed, agreed, gone off on tangents, questioned, scrapped, started over, listened, learned, prayed, cried, paused, found a second wind, sat, waited, critiqued, sipped wonderful coffees and teas, and enjoyed wonderful meals.

-The project will include the talents of The Blind Boys of Alabama, Greg Boyer, Jay Williams, Bryan Fox, Herman Burney, Andre "Blues" Webb, Byron Nichols, Raymond Reeder, Rhonda Chapman, Sharon Williams, Mark Walker, Ramon Tasat, David Dyson, Lena Seikaly, Alfredo Mojica, Desmond Lowe, (I know I'm forgetting someone...there will be credits...lol) and today cellist Tanya Anisimova will add her part before another tune is off to mastering engineer, Bill Wolf.
+The project will include the talents of The Blind Boys of Alabama, Greg Boyer, Jay Williams, Bryan Fox, Herman Burney, Andre "Blues" Webb, Byron Nichols, Raymond Reeder, Rhonda Chapman, Sharon Williams, Mark Walker, Ramon Tasat, David Dyson, Lena Seikaly, Alfredo Mojica, Natasha Hirschhorn, Desmond Lowe, (I know I'm forgetting someone...there will be credits...lol) and today cellist Tanya Anisimova will add her part before another tune is off to mastering engineer, Bill Wolf.

 "Psalm Full of Soul" is coming soon.